 Tenderloin Steak Is the Best Steak for the Grill

-Steak is quick, easy, and delicious on a grill, but there are many types of steak to choose from, but our expert grillers have chosen tenderloin steak as the top choice in steak for the grill.
+Steak is quick, easy, and delicious on a grill, but there are many types of steak to choose from.
+So, our expert grillers have chosen tenderloin steak as the top steak for the grill.

-Tenderloin steak is from the same cut of meat that the renowned filet mignon is on, and it tastes just as good on the grill.
+Tenderloin steak is from the same cut of meat as the renowned filet mignon, and it tastes just as good on the grill.

 The soft, tender, butter-like texture of this meat is difficult to beat .